 (3) Deloitte & American Horse Council Foundation “The Economic Impact of the Horse Industry on the United States” 2005.

-Tucson Saddle Club meetings are held every 2nd Tuesday of the Month.
+Tucson Saddle Club meetings are held every 2nd Tuesday of the month (except June, July, August, December).
+6 PM Board Meeting, 7 PM General Meeting.

 Tucson Saddle Club now has it's own Facebook group page!